AMReX-Codes/ExaEpi/README.md

 To build with GPU support, use the `-DAMReX_GPU_BACKEND=CUDA` CMake option.

+To write output as (compressed) HDF5, use the `-DAMReX_HDF5=TRUE` CMake option.
+Compression level can be altered in src/IO.cpp file.
+The environment variable HDF5_CHUNK_SIZE controls the chunk size if compression is used.
+A value of around 100,000 is recommended to start.

 For convenience, a script for setting up the module environment for Perlmutter is provided in etc/perlmutter_environment.sh.
 To use it, do: